byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<lurkinandlearnin>** exchanges laziness shouldn't slow down the improvement of the network
 **\<gingeropolous>** ^^
 **\<sarang>** But if we don't set a timeline, we become Zcash with their "deprecate transparent addresses SOMEDAY"
-**\<moneromooo>** Whether or not to add IPv6 connectivity might be relevant.
+**\<byterubmooo>** Whether or not to add IPv6 connectivity might be relevant.
 IPv4 scarcity is said to be a barrier to Sybils.
 How much though, I don't know.
 **\<lurkinandlearnin>** is it reasonable to have a goal of having only subaddresses by the next September upgrade?
 **\<hyc>** as an enforced consensus rule?
 **\<sarang>** I don't have enough knowledge of exchange timelines to say